-The Nuclear Regulatory Commission (NRC) is responsible for licensing facilities, commercial use of nuclear materials, inspecting facilities, and creating standards and regulations for nuclear power plant safety.
-The NRC requires that nuclear power plants and some nuclear fuel facilities have significant safety measures.
-Research and test reactors, holders of radiological material and others licensed by the NRC must also have safety measures in place.
-With the exception of thermonuclear weapons and experimental fusion research, all safety concerns specific to nuclear energy stem from the need to limit the biological absorption of the compromised dose (ingestion or inhalation of radioactive materials) and the external radiation dose due to contamination radioactive.
+The Nuclear Regulatory Commission (NRC) is responsible for the licensing of facilities, commercial use of nuclear materials, inspecting facilities, and creating standards and regulations for nuclear power plant safety.
+The NRC requires that nuclear power plants and some nuclear fuel facilities have significant safety measures in place.
+Research and test reactors, holders of radiological material, and other entities licensed by the NRC must also have safety protocols in place.
+The primary concern when it comes to nuclear energy is limiting the biological absorption of the compromised dose (ingestion or inhalation of radioactive materials) and the external radiation dose due to contamination radioactive.